tellytv/telly/README.md

   EPG = "http://myprovider.com/epg.xml"
 ```
 You only need one source; the ones you are not using should be commented out or deleted.
 The name and filter-related keys can be used with any of the sources.

-If you do not have a Schedules Direct account, that section can be removed or left blank.

-Set listen- and base-address to the IP address of the machine running telly.

 # FFMpeg